mrjgreen/blog/content/post/ofs-documentation.md

 ##### High-level Architectural Diagrams

-The integration points between systems can be hard to map.
-Even harder is finding a responsible person to keep them up-to-date.
-If you have a "Chief-Architect" or similar position, then this may be an ideal task for them.
-It requires communication and collaboration with every team in your organisation.
+As systems begin to grow it's often impossible for even the longest serving, most experienced team member to visualise the entire platform architecture.

+Finding a person to be responsible for keeping system diagrams up-to-date can be a challenge.
+It requires communication and collaboration with every team in your organisation, so this is definitely a task for someone who enjoys teamwork.

 Avoiding unnecessary detail here is important, so this could be nothing more than a few labelled boxes with lines between them.
 Adding links to code repositories will allow teams to drill in for more information.

+The key to keeping these diagrams relevant is to use them every time you discuss the system.
+If you find that the system has changed and the diagram is out of date, you can modify it immediately.

 ##### Proposals / RFCs

 Initiatives that will affect other teams or the whole company will most likely need to be discussed with representatives from those teams.
-Writing down your proposal will help to clarify your own thoughts, while allowing people to consider your ideas ahead of the discussion and share any outcomes with their team.
+Writing down your proposal will help to clarify your own thoughts, while allowing people to consider your ideas ahead of the discussion and share any outcomes with the team.

 ##### Organisational Policies (E.g. App Security, Data Retention)